telerik/fiddler-everywhere-docs/installation-and-setup/login-and-update.md

 ## Updating Fiddler Everywhere

-Fiddler Everywhere versions 1.1.0 and later support predefined OS proxy settings for direct Internet access.
-If your system accesses the Internet through a predefined proxy, ensure you have the latest version of Fiddler Everywhere.
+Fiddler Everywhere support predefined OS proxy settings for direct Internet access.
+If your system accesses the Internet through a predefined proxy, ensure you have installed the latest version of Fiddler Everywhere.

 To update Fiddler Everywhere to its latest version: